konstantintutsch/website/src/home.md

 I'm also on Mastodon.
 You can follow me there at {% social "fediverse" %}

+### Code

+For all those interested in programming, you can take a look at my {% social "github", "GitHub profile" %}

 ---

 <p class="info">{% include "copyright.njk" %}</p>